rackerlabs/rackspace-how-to/content/cloud-servers/installing-mariadb-server-on-centos.md

 ### Launch at reboot

 To ensure that the database server launches after a reboot, you must enable the `chkconfig` utility.
-Use the following commands to do this:
+Use the following command to do this:

     sudo systemctl enable mariadb.service